+Differing in capacity and level of institutionalization, armed non-state actors (ANSA) have become a salient feature in MENA states with fractionalized center-periphery relations (Darwich 2021).
+Iraq's disputed territories illustrate the ways in which foreign interventions can exacerbate tensions between national and subnational governments, resulting in the proliferation of ANSA as a constitutive feature of political order in areas of limited statehood.
 Competition over control of the disputed territories as cross-territorial frontiers hence produced a security and governance power vacuum and undermined reconstruction and security sector reform (Hasan and Khaddour 2021).
-Exploiting state weakness and, at times, its absence, armed non-state actors have become a fundamental and constitutive feature of political order in the disputed territories, and Iraq more broadly (Ahram 2019, 35).
-ISIS' takeover of large swaths of territory in Iraq's disputed regions and Mosul, its second largest city, exacerbated the tensions between Baghdad and Erbil.
-In the disputed territories, local communities were left vulnerable to ISIS' onslaught when peshmerga forces under the command of the KDP unexpectedly retreated and abandoned Yazidi towns as ISIS fighters approached in early August 2014 (International Crisis Group 2018a).
-Although the Sinjar Agreement signed between Baghdad and Erbil sought to devise coordination and cooperation over security and reconstruction, it failed to implement cohesive and durable implementation strategies conducive to the needs of local populations (Mako 2021a).
+ISIS takeover of large swaths of territory in Iraq's disputed regions and Mosul, its second largest city, exacerbated tensions between Baghdad and Erbil.
+In the disputed territories, local communities were left vulnerable to ISIS onslaught when peshmerga forces under the command of the KDP unexpectedly retreated and abandoned Yazidi towns as ISIS fighters approached in early August 2014 (International Crisis Group 2018a).
+Although the Sinjar Agreement signed between Baghdad and Erbil sought to devise coordination and cooperation over security and reconstruction, it failed to implement cohesive and durable implementation strategies conducive to the needs of local populations (Mako 2021b).
 Minority communities, like Yazidis and Assyrian Christians who reside in the disputed territories, therefore resorted to establishing independent local armed forces, some of which formed alliances with not only Kurdish forces but also other security providers, including the Iraqi security forces, the Popular Mobilization Forces, and PKK-backed groups in Sinjar.